ignasa007/Random/tower-of-hanoi/README.md

-Instruction for solving the Tower of Hanoi problem with 3 stacks and a stack of size n.
+Instructions for solving the Tower of Hanoi problem with 3 stacks and a starting stack with n rings.